BACKGROUND AND MISSION

 Among the overall goals of the Cultural Fund are:

 - to provide general operating support funds to serve Philadelphia-based arts and cultural institutions and organizations

 - to advocate the value of the arts in daily life and their importance to the growth and future of the community

-- to recognize the contributions of Philadelphia-based organizations, both new and established, that have a demonstrated track record to service, and the financial management and programming capacity to continue providing service
+- to recognize the contributions of Philadelphia-based organizations, both emerging and established, that have a demonstrated track record to service, and the financial management and programming capacity to continue providing service

 - to recognize and nurture artistic quality